kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(3\) A launch operator must determine a three-sigma dispersion area for each impacting stage or component as an ellipse that is centered at the nominal drag impact point location and has semi-major and semi-minor axes along the uprange, downrange, left crossrange, and right crossrange axes.
 The length of each axis must be three times as large as the total one-sigma drag impact point dispersions in each direction.

-\(g\) *Trajectory analysis products for a suborbital launch vehicle.* A launch operator must file the following products of a trajectory analysis for an unguided suborbital launch vehicle with the FAA as required by §417.203(e):
+\(g\) *Trajectory analysis products for a suborbital launch vehicle.* A launch operator must file the following products of a trajectory analysis for an unguided suborbital launch vehicle with the FAA as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.203   Compliance.|§417.203]](e):

 \(1\) A description of the process that the launch operator used for performing the trajectory analysis, including the number of simulation runs and the process for any Monte Carlo analysis performed.